Minimum viable population

 Minimum viable population (MVP) is a lower bound on the population of a species, such that it can survive in the wild.
 This term is commonly used in the fields of biology, ecology, and conservation biology.
 MVP refers to the smallest possible size at which a biological population can exist without facing extinction from natural disasters or demographic, environmental, or genetic stochasticity.
 The term "population" is defined as a group of interbreeding individuals in similar geographic area that undergo negligible gene flow with other groups of the species.
-Typically, MVP is used to refer to a wild population, but can also be used for ex-situ conservation (Zoo populations).
+Typically, MVP is used to refer to a wild population, but can also be used for ex situ conservation (Zoo populations).

 Estimation

-There is no unique definition of what is a sufficient population for the continuation of a species, because whether a species survives will depend to some extent on random events.
-Thus any calculation of a minimum viable population (MVP) will depend on the population projection model used.
-A set of random (stochastic) projections might be used to estimate the initial population size needed (based on the assumptions in the model) for there to be (say) a 95% or 99% probability of survival say 1,000 years into the future.
-Some models use generations as a unit of time rather than years, in order to maintain consistency between taxa.
+There is no unique definition of what constitutes a sufficient population for the continuation of a species, because whether a species survives will depend to some extent on random events.
+Thus, any calculation of a minimum viable population (MVP) will depend on the population projection model used.
+A set of random (stochastic) projections might be used to estimate the initial population size needed (based on the assumptions in the model) for there to be, (for example) a 95% or 99% probability of survival 1,000 years into the future.
+Some models use generations as a unit of time rather than years in order to maintain consistency between taxa.
 These projections (population viability analyses, or PVA) use computer simulations to model populations using demographic and environmental information to project future population dynamics.
 The probability assigned to a PVA is arrived at after repeating the environmental simulation thousands of times.